SIMRAN1/powerup-iOS-wiki/Home.md

 Systers is an international community for all women involved in the technical aspects of computing.
 We welcome the participation of women technologists of all ages and at any stage of their studies or careers.

 We engage our community by contributing to open source, collaborating with the global community, and learning/enhancing our coding skills.
 We are committed to providing a safe, positive online community for our many volunteers that offer their skills, time, and commitment to our projects.

+To learn more about Systers, see the [About Systers page.](https://github.com/systers/powerup-android/wiki/About-Systers)

 <a name="goals" />